Buster Posey: Early life

-The oldest of four children, Posey was born to Demp and Tracy Posey on March 27, 1987, in Leesburg, Georgia.
+Gerald Dempsey Posey III was born on March 27, 1987, in Leesburg, Georgia, to Demp and Traci Posey.
+He is the oldest of four children.
 He and his family grew up Methodist Christian.
 Posey has an uncle who is a Methodist minister and an aunt who is a camp minister for Duke University.
 His nickname, "Buster", came from his father's childhood nickname.
 Posey grew up a fan of the Atlanta Braves.
 He also played football, soccer, and basketball growing up, but baseball was his main sport.

 As a junior at Lee County High School, Posey pitched and played shortstop.
 That year he hit nine doubles, three triples, and seven home runs while setting school records for batting average (.544) and runs batted in (RBI) (46).
 His pitching achievements included a 10–1 record and a 1.53 earned run average (ERA).
 In his senior year, he batted .462 with 40 RBIs while setting a school record with 14 home runs.
 In 13 starts as a pitcher that year, he had a 12–0 record with a 1.06 ERA and 108 strikeouts.
 In the Georgia AAAA State Championship, Lee County was defeated by Henry County High, for whom fellow future major leaguer Jason Heyward played.

-After his senior season, Posey was named the Georgia Gatorade Player of the Year, the Louisville Slugger State Player of the Year, an EA Sports All-American, and a Baseball America All-American.
+After his senior season, Posey was named the Georgia Gatorade Player of the Year, the Louisville Slugger State Player of the Year, an EA Sports Second Team All-American, and a Baseball America All-American.
 He graduated with a 3.94 grade point average in high school, fourth in his class of 302 students.